chrisleereis/Ao-Natsu-Line-Translation/README.md

 ## About the Game
 - Published by [Entergram](https://www.entergram.co.jp/) on [Nintendo eShop](https://store-jp.nintendo.com/list/software/70010000044622.html) on Feb 24, 2022
 - The final software made by the development studio GIGA<sup>rest in peace</sup>
+### Blurb, from Play Asia Store
+- Tatsumi and his childhood friends Miki and Chihiro talked every day about what they would do during the upcoming summer vacation.
+By chance, they befriended the overly-honest ojou-sama Yui, who transferred to their school since she admired the co-education system, as well as kouhai Kotone, who had failed to make lasting friendships after trying too hard to fit in.
+This new group of five friends (?) began to plan for a memorable bittersweet summer vacation that happens only once in a lifetime.
 ## Requirements

 - Aonatsu Line Demo Version for Nintendo Switch